What do you love? What are your hobbies? Do you love archeology? Go to a place where you can visit sites such as Skara Brae in Orkney, Scotland.

 I take my a small bottle of my conditioner with me and use whatever shampoo is available.
 The conditioner will fix any crappy shampoo effect!

-What an excellent opportunity to pair things down and de-clutter!
+What an excellent opportunity to de-clutter!

 This is a vacation!
 If you need anything else, you can get it at your destination.

-updated January 2025
+updated June 2025

 Marguerite Beaty, Blogger, Photographer & Artist